“Preserve Our History One Activity at A Time”

 1. Pro-Bowlers Plaque - Best Unit History

 2. Ramona’s Indians Plaque - Best District History

 3. Basketball Shooters Plaque – Best Division History

-4. Rae Shaw’s Plaque – Best Junior History Class 1
+4. Irene Lofton’s Eaglette’s Plaque – Best Junior History (awarded at Junior Conference)

-6. Dot’s Apple Dumplings Plaque – Best District Junior History
+5. Dot’s Apple Dumpling Gang – Best District Junior History (awarded at Junior Conference)

 1. $10 and certificate to the Runner Up to the Pro Bowlers Plaque

 2. $10 and certificate to the Runner Up to Ramona’s Indian Plaque